zthewriter/bench/TW Bootcamp/software_dev_projects.md

 The following are some tips you  can follow:

-- Youch base with your team constantly
+- Touch base with your team constantly
 - Review documentation catalogs
 - Ask for a peer review
 - Prepare a presentation